Financial Aid: Federal Aid

 - Not simultaneously receiving financial aid at another institution.

-- If a male between the ages of 18 and 25, have been or be currently registered with the Selective Service and be able to provide proof of registration upon request.
+- Males during the ages of 18 and 25 must be/have been registered with the Selective Service System and be able to provide proof of registration upon request.

 All students must complete the following applications: